cmititiuc/bonobo-homework/README.md

 2. Return multiple results if more than one matches (for example 'jeans' matches more than one product).

+3. Add more search examples to the tests.

+4. Fix the url for the 'washed chinos' product image.

+5. Use React for the front-end so that it's easier to build upon later if necessary.

+6. Style the front-end to make it more presentable.

 ## questions

 1. "Inventory information should be grouped by product."